Not what you want?

 The second character means love.

-The last two characters mean "live" as in "to be alive" or "pursue life".
+The last two characters mean “live” as in “to be alive” or “pursue life.”

-Please note: 笑愛生活 is not a normal phrase, in that it does not have a subject, verb, and object.
+Please note: 笑愛生活 is not a normal phrase in that it does not have a subject, verb, or object.
 It is a word list.
-Word lists are not common in Asian languages/grammar (at least not as normal as they are in English).
+Word lists are not common in Asian languages/grammar (at least not as normal as in English).
 We only added this entry because so many people requested it.

-We put the characters in the order shown above, as it almost makes a single word with the meaning, "A life of laughter and love".
-It's a made-up word but it sounds good in Chinese.
+We put the characters in the order shown above, as it almost makes a single word with the meaning “A life of laughter and love.”
+It's a made-up word, but it sounds good in Chinese.

 We removed the Japanese pronunciation guide from this entry, as the professional Japanese translator deemed it "near nonsense" from a Japanese perspective.
 Choose this only if your audience is Chinese and you want the fewest-possible characters to express this idea.